wp-plugins/thanks-you-counter-button/readme.txt

 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
+= 1.6.9 =
+* 30.08.2010
+- XSS security hole in Javascript code is fixed.
+Thanks to [Julio from Boiteaweb.fr](http://boiteaweb.fr) for discovering and pointing me that.

 = 1.6.8 =
 * 14.08.2010
 - Dutch translation is added.